 Where To Co-work Without a Co-living

 If you’re wanting the whole work from a cafe vibe, Taghazout doesn’t really have that like you’ll find in other destinations, but there is 1 solid location called World of Waves.

 This is a beautiful location right on the oceanfront and it has an indoor area where people sit on their laptops, eat and drink while working.
 There’s also an upstairs area that’s got cushions where people also work.
 You can’t eat up there but you are more than welcome to just chill there.

-The wifi is just alright around Taghazout, I didn’t have any issues at my hostel but the world of waves wifi was pretty solid.
+The wifi here is pretty fast too.
 Get there early because the inside tables fill up pretty fast.
 At sunset and dinner though the place packs out so you’ll probably just want to make sure you’re done by then.
 I’m not sure if they’ll kick you out or not as I never stayed that long, but just to be respectful of them trying to make money I would try to move out when it gets busy.

 Incase you missed it above, you can also book a day pass at Adventurekeys for 10 euros incase you find you need a dedicated workspace for focus or need to take a meeting.